-1. CONCACAF UNDER-17 QUALIFIERS
+1. CONCACAF WOMEN'S UNDER-17 QUALIFIERS

 - 1.1.
-The Concacaf Under-17 Qualifiers (hereinafter: the "Competition"), is an official Concacaf National teams' competition.
-The Competition shall be played in 2026 and shall take place in the dates and venues Concacaf determines in its sole discretion.
+The Concacaf Women's Under-17 Qualifiers (hereinafter: the "Competition"), is an official Concacaf National teams' competition.
+The Competition shall be played in 2026 and shall take place on the dates and venues Concacaf determines in its sole discretion.
 All Member Associations affiliated to Concacaf are invited to participate. - 1.2.
-The Competition consists of one (1) stage: - 1.2.1.
-Qualifying Stage
+The Competition consists of two (2) stages: - 1.2.1.
+"Round One", and - 1.2.2.
+"Final Round".